Series to examine COVID-19's impact through a public policy lens

 "In launching LBJ In the Arena, we will bring participants to the frontline of public policy and governance," explained LBJ School Dean Angela M. Evans.
 "The LBJ School has always been at the forefront of the policy issues impacting our country, and COVID-19 offers a real-time opportunity to learn how policy is shaped, implemented and evaluated."

-LBJ Urban Lab Director Steven Pedigo will sit down for a one-on-one conversation with Professor Richard Florida, one of the world's leading thinkers in urban studies.
-Florida is the University Professor at the University of Toronto and the co-founder of City Lab.
+LBJ Urban Lab Director Steven Pedigo talks with University of Toronto Professor Richard Florida, one of the world's leading thinkers in urban studies and the co-founder of City Lab, to talk about how the COVID-19 crisis will reshape our cities.

-Renowned public management scholar and LBJ Professor Don Kettl leads a conversation with Admiral Thad Allen, who was the lead federal official for the responses to Hurricanes Katrina and Rita, and who served as national incident commander for the Deepwater Horizon oil spill.
+Renowned public management scholar and LBJ Professor Don Kettl talks with Admiral Thad Allen, the lead federal official for the responses to Hurricanes Katrina and Rita and the national incident commander for the Deepwater Horizon oil spill.
 Allen brings his expertise on addressing large-scale, complex disasters and operational challenges that require unity of effort among diverse stakeholders to our current context.

 LBJ Professors James Galbraith, a world-renowned economist, and Michael Lind, one of the nation's foremost public intellectuals, unpack the human impact of the economic crisis set off by the current public health crisis.
 Galbraith and Lind bring a set of perspectives that bridges history, economic theory and practical experience in the international and national policy making arenas.